If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 Each one will help you see yourself more clearly.

-You may start to see patterns you hadn’t recognised before.
+You may start to see patterns you had not recognised before.

 You may notice reactions that feel automatic.

-You may even question choices you’ve made for years.
+You may question choices you have made for years.

 This can feel unsettling.